vilda/le/README.md

 Follow logs that change their names
 --------------------------------------

+Certain log rollover policies do not allow to specify destination file name.
+That is typical when log files are timestamped or assigned a sequential number.
-Due to rollover policies logs are often renamed using a sequential number or the current timestamp.
-Luckily the Logentries agent can handle this for you.
+The Logentries agent can handle there cases for you.
 The Logentries agent can be pointed at particular folders to gather any active logs from that directory or its subdirectories using wildcards in file names.
 For example, the following patterns can be used with the follow command to gather logs from the given directories:

 	/var/log/mysystem/mylog-*.log

 Using wildcards when specifying the log to follow allows for situations where you need to follow the most recent log in a particular folder.
-The Logentries agent looks for any active log in the folder and will monitor the events in that log.
+The agent looks for any active log in the folder and will monitor the events in that log.

+**Note** wildcards are NOT needed in typical syslog log rotation scheme, where log file named `xxx.log` is renamed to `xxx.log.0` and a new `xxx.log` file is created.
+In this situation follow the `xxx.log` file only, do not specify wildcards.

 Manipulate your data in transit